I did not remember getting to

 soldiers had refused to take his orders.
 I then decided to do whatever I wanted

-Plan B was to scream my lungs off but when I opened my mouth I felt as though I
+my limbs to do myself.
+I couldn’t.
+I was bound, hands and legs.
+Plan A failed.
+Plan B was to scream my lungs off, but when I opened my mouth, I felt as though I

 had swallowed coir.
 What came out was a wheezing sound of my lungs expanding